thenexthub/Codira/docs/OwnershipManifesto.md

 ### Generalized accessors

-Swift today provides very coarse tools for implementing properties and subscripts: essentially, just `get` and `set` methods.
+Codira today provides very coarse tools for implementing properties and subscripts: essentially, just `get` and `set` methods.
 These tools are inadequate for tasks where performance is critical because they don't allow direct